TGAC/COPO-documentation/user-guide/datafile.rst

 The target repo stage is a `singular stage`.

 .. hint::
- A singular stage is one in which all the datafiles in the description bundle are constrained to having the same metadata.
+ A singular stage is one in which all the datafiles in the description bundle share the same metadata.
+That is, any metadata supplied in the stage will apply to all bundle items.

 The following adjustments are made to the wizard in singular stages, as illustrated in the screenshot above: